Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Beyond the dough, I also cooked the following food items and largely achieved success:

 So putting aside long term testing, the Cuisinart TOB-260n1 toaster oven is one of the best I’ve ever used.
 Next up on my list is Panasonic’s Flash Express Toaster Oven.
 However, that model is largely designed for toast and offers a much smaller cooking space.
+The smaller model along with the other best small toaster ovens could come in handy if you’re limited on kitchen space.
 Granted it’s less than half the price of this model, but with it comes far less versatility.
 Breville is also on my list and I believe, based on what I’ve read, that that brand’s models will pose the largest threat or the greatest level of competition.

 But for now, and the foreseeable future, the Cuisinart TOB-260n1 toaster oven is my #1 pick.
 It offers all the cooking functions one could ever ask for, heats up faster than any traditional oven, and succeeds at living up to its designation, effectively toasting bread to a golden brown hue within the specified time, which I should note is about 6.5 minutes.
 My only gripe you ask?
 The timer maxes out at 2 hours, which means that you’ll manually have to add time for anything that require more cooking.
 Put conversely, there is no pure on only option.